Privacy Principles

 How This Document Fits In

-This document elaborates on the privacy principle from the W3C TAG Ethical Web Principles: "Security and privacy are essential."
+This document elaborates on the privacy principle from the Ethical Web Principles: "Security and privacy are essential."
 While it focuses on privacy, this should not be taken as an indication that privacy is always more important than other ethical web principles, and this document doesn't address how to balance the different ethical web principles if they come into conflict.

 Privacy on the web is primarily regulated by two forces: the architectural capabilities that the web platform exposes (or does not expose), and laws in the various jurisdictions where the web is used ([New-Chicago-School], [Standard-Bodies-Regulators]).
 These regulatory mechanisms are separate; a law in one country does not (and should not) change the architecture of the whole web, and likewise web specifications cannot override any given law (although they can affect how easy it is to create and enforce law).
 The web is not merely an implementation of a particular legal privacy regime; it has distinct features and guarantees driven by shared values that often exceed legal requirements for privacy.